 The article appeared on various websites but it has been deleted everywhere, except for one website which offered a PDF download.
-It is possible that these were attempts by Dr Gould or her supporters to delete and hide the article from the public record and cover her guilty tracks.

 According to the University of Bristol School of Modern Languages website, the lecturer has a PhD from Columbia University and is a Reader in Translation Studies & Comparative Literature.
 She taught previously at New York University, Columbia University, and Yale-NUS College in Singapore and specialises in the literatures of the Persian and Islamic world (especially the Caucasus).
 She is “happy to supervise in the areas of Middle Eastern and Central Asian literatures and cultures, translation studies, Islamic studies, comparative literature, critical theory, and modern Iran”.